ESikich/Lenovo-Warranty-Checker/README.md

 ## Configuration

-You will need to create a `config.json` file with the following format:
+You will need to edit the `config.json` file:

 ```json
 {